MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

     ![image](./media/lab02-new-11.png)

 1. Verify that this time the validation passed and click **Create**.

+   >**Note**: If the validation fails, kindly wait for some time as it might take some time for the policy to take effect for the validation to pass through.

 1. Once the new storage account is provisioned, click **Go to resource** button and, on the **Overview** blade of the newly created storage account, note that the tag **Role** with the value **Infra** has been automatically assigned to the resource.